 This is a pretty basic granola recipe.
 Feel free to change it up and make it your own with all of the ingredients that you love the most.

 - Nuts + seeds.
-I used Open Nature® pecans and walnuts to make this batch.
+I used pecans and walnuts to make this batch.
 Other options include almonds, cashews, peanuts, pistachios, macadamia nuts, pumpkin seeds and sunflower seeds.

 - Dried fruits.
 The options are endless!
-Try subbing the dried cranberries for any favorite dried fruit.
+Try subbing any favorite dried fruit for the dried cranberries.
 Chopped dried apricots, chopped dates, blueberries, cherries, or raisins are all tasty choices!

 - Other add-ins.
 So many fun choices to experiment with!
 Once the granola has completely cooled, stir in chocolate chips, white chocolate chips, or peanut butter chips.
 Toasted coconut would also be delicious!